mounica572/spring-pcf/readme.md

 13. Add a user with username and password
 14.	add credentials to application.properties file: spring.data.mongodb.uri=mongodb://<dbusername>:<dbpassword>@<dburi>
 15. Check your db in the command line thus: mongo ds157857.mlab.com:57857/dbname -u username -p password

-16. Change your mongo service name in manifest.yaml to your db name
+16. Change your mongo service name in manifest.yaml (manifest.yaml needs to be created at the root level) to your db name
-	1. MONGO_SERVICE_NAME: "mymongodb"
+	1.	   ---
+applications:
+ - name: yourappname
+   env:
+     MONGO_SERVICE_NAME: "yourdbinstancename" (find in PCF web services)

 *OR via the cf cli